philippeitis/nlp_specifier/README.md

 cd ./jml_nlp/ && sudo chmod +x ./setup.sh && ./setup.sh && cd .
 ```
 After running this script, the SRL service will be available at 127.0.0.8:701, and the NER service will be available at 127.0.0.8:702.
-[doc_parser/ner.py](doc_parser/ner.py) provides functions for annotating text using these services.
-The Parser class in [doc_parser/doc_parser.py](doc_parser/doc_parser.py) transforms these annotations to a format that can be rendered by spaCy's displaCy tool.
+[src/nlp/ner.py](src/nlp/ner.py) provides functions for annotating text using these services.
+The Tokenizer class in [src/nlp/tokenizer.py](doc_parser/doc_parser.py) transforms these annotations to a format that can be rendered by spaCy's displaCy tool.

 The NER and SRL models are sourced from `Combining formal and machine learning techniques for the generation of JML specifications`.